DR Congo: 'Diplomacy has failed' – DW – 01/29/2025

 DR Congo: 'Diplomacy has failed'January 29, 2025

-"It's a predictable escalation, given the failure of all previous peace initiatives," German political scientist Jona Thiel told DW in an interview about the developments in the DRC during the past few days.
+"It's a predictable escalation given the failure of all previous peace initiatives," Jona Thiel of the German international relations and security policy think tank KFIBS told DW.

 Hardened fronts